ruuda/blog/posts/musium.md

   />
 </p>

-[Musium][musium] is my ultimate yak shave, and it’s NIH’d across the stack.
+[Musium][musium] is my ultimate yak shave.
-I wrote [the flac decoder][claxon],
+It’s NIH’d across the stack.
-[loudness analysis][bs1770] and normalization, and equalizer.
+It uses [my flac decoder][claxon], and I implemented the [loudness analysis][bs1770], normalization, and high pass filter.
-The core data structures to index and search the library are custom, including a specialized hash table.
+The application is built around a custom in-memory index.
 It persists data to SQLite,
-for which I wrote [a code generator][squiller] that generates Rust bindings for SQL queries.
+for which I wrote [a code generator][squiller] that generates Rust bindings for SQL queries, and the frontend is written in PureScript using a homegrown DOM builder library.
-The frontend is written in PureScript, for which I wrote a custom web framework.
+I like polishing it:
-The seek bar is not just a line, it renders a waveform, and the UI is animated throughout.
+the seek bar is not just a line, it renders a waveform, and the UI is animated throughout.
 Musium tracks fairly elaborate statistics about playcounts, so it can surface interesting music at the right time,